chainguard-dev/edu/content/chainguard/chainguard-images/videos/kubectl_cdebug.md

 But still a pretty good result all I had to do is pass the `--user` flag.

-Okay so that was both cdebug and `kubectl debug` which are both great utilities for debugging distro containers.
+Okay so that was both cdebug and `kubectl debug` which are both great utilities for debugging distroless containers.

 Please do try them out and let me know how you get on.